gretalapesa/GIM/README.md

 # GIM
-Corso di grafica in moviemnto, SUPSI, 2024
+Corso di grafica in movimento, SUPSI, 2024

 # Esercizio_1A